vmware/load-balancer-and-ingress-services-for-kubernetes/docs/akoconfig.md

   - `networkSettings`: Data network setting
     * `nodeNetworkList`: This list of network and cidrs are used in pool placement network for vcenter cloud.
 Node Network details are not needed when in nodeport mode / static routes are disabled / non vcenter clouds.
     * `enableRHI`: This is a cluster wide setting for BGP peering.
-    * `nsxtT1LR`: T1 Logical Segment mapping for backend network.
+    * `nsxtT1LR`: Unique ID (note: not display name) of the T1 Logical Router for Service Engine connectivity.
 Only applies to NSX-T cloud.
     * `bgpPeerLabels`: Select BGP peers using bgpPeerLabels, for selective VsVip advertisement.
     * `vipNetworkList`: List of Network Names and Subnet Information for VIP network, multiple networks allowed only for AWS Cloud.
   - `l7Settings`: Settings for L7 Virtual Services